How to Open a Bank Account in the UK: The Easy Way 2026

 Revolut

-Standard Revolut plans come with no monthly fees and an array of features including some fee free currency exchange.
-Or you can upgrade to a different account tier, where you’ll pay a monthly fee to get higher levels of fee free transactions and extra benefits.
+Standard Revolut plans come with no monthly fees and an array of features including some no fee currency exchange.
+Or you can upgrade to a different account tier, where you’ll pay a monthly fee to get higher levels of no fee transactions and extra benefits.

-Eligibility: Available to new UK arrivals and non-UK residents with addresses in the EEA, Australia, Singapore, Switzerland, Japan, and the US[9].
+Eligibility: Available to new UK arrivals and non-UK residents with addresses in countries and regions including the EEA, Australia, Singapore, Switzerland, Japan, and the US

 Go to Revolut